About the Author

 - We broke the silence, talking with our son about a difficult, sin issue.

 - When we attempt to have too epic of a conversation with our teenage son, in a way, we are doing the same thing he is, attempting to make the problem disappear in one stroke.
-It doesn’t work and we get discouraged.
+However, this strategy doesn’t work and we end up discouraged.

-- We put together a plan of action to instill hope.
+- Finally, we put together a plan of action to instill hope.
 We included the practical step of taking away opportunities to view pornography while also making a plan to have ongoing discussions.

 Join the Conversation